madisonbrown/copalring/README.md

   #to initialize a node
   copal init
   #
+  #to view encoded rsa key data (for adding a node to an existing cluster)
+  copal serial
-  #to perform a task synchronously:
+  #to perform a task synchronously on all nodes:
   copal cycle "echo hostname"
   #
   #to remove a node